 The last time he was home, he confessed to me that he was depressed and easily angered, and that he had suicidal thoughts running through his mind daily.

 Recently, he came out to his commanders about being depressed.
-After months of me asking him to seek help, he saw a therapist where he was told he might have PTSD.
+After months of me asking him to seek help, he saw a therapist, who told him he might have PTSD.

 I was relieved because my worries were confirmed.
 These past six weeks, I've been extremely patient.
 I've tried to avoid fights.
 If they happened, I'm always the one to try and make things better.
 I fear that if I don't, he will take his life.